Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 Some silver-plated jewelry objects are magnetic, and some aren’t.

 Silver-plated objects that are magnetic consist of diamagnetic silver plate (can’t be magnetized) and magnetic base metal.
-Three elemental metals that are magnetic are iron, nickel and cobalt.
+Three common magnetic base metals are iron, nickel and cobalt.

 Examples of magnetic silver-plated items are:

-• an object (for example silver ring) that’s silver-plated with iron as base metal.
+• an object (for example silver ring or broch) that’s silver-plated with iron as base metal.

-• an object (for example silver bracelet) that’s silver-plated with nickel as base metal.
+• an object (for example silver bracelet or earring) that’s silver-plated with nickel as base metal.

-• an object (for example silver necklace) that’s silver-plated with cobalt as base metal.
+• an object (for example silver necklace or pendant) that’s silver-plated with cobalt as base metal.

-Non-magnetic silver-plated objects are those with a diamagnetic silver plate and a base made of some other diamagnetic or non-magnetic material.
+Non-magnetic silver-plated jewelry is those objects where a diamagnetic silver plate is put on top of a base made of some other diamagnetic or non-magnetic material.

 • an object (for example silver ring) that’s silver-plated with real palladium as base metal.